ilstam/FF-Multi-Converter/README.txt

 unoconv

-The program does NOT require the optional dependencies to run.
-E.g. you can run the application even if you don't have ImageMagick installed, but you will be able to convert any other types except image files.
+The program does NOT require the optional dependencies to run. e.g. you can run the application even if you don't have ImageMagick installed, but you will be able to convert any other types except image files.

 Installation